 You can imagine my relief when I walked into a small conference room with five other pregnant women and a hospital nutritionist.
 In that instant, I felt a wave of reassurance that my problem was not unique and that it would be ok.

-After she covered all of the basic information, the instructor made the process truly manageable.
-She told us exactly which types of food we had to keep an eye on (diary, fruit, beans, anything made from grains, and of course all sweets.)
-Anything not in those categories (meats, nuts, fats and veggies) was fair game and we didn’t have to worry about those items.
+After she covered all the basic information, the instructor made the process truly manageable.
+She told us exactly which types of food we had to keep an eye on (dairy, fruit, beans, anything made from grains, and of course all sweets).
+Anything not in those categories (meats, nuts, fats, and veggies) was fair game and we didn’t have to worry about those items.

 My spirits perked up a bit when she explained that even though cheese is a dairy product, it’s considered a protein and not a carbohydrate.
 I was overjoyed to hear that I could keep eating plenty of pasteurized cheese without giving it a second thought.
 It made a nice temporary distraction from the finger prick cloud that had been hanging over my head for the past week.